Technology

 What is IT documentation software?

-IT documentation tools help teams organize, manage and create internal and external documentation for the software development team, technical stakeholders and end users.
-Using a tool makes documentation less tedious and time-consuming, thus, lowering employees' resistance to creating documentation.
+IT documentation tools help IT professionals and engineers organize, manage and create internal and external documentation for the software development team, technical stakeholders and end users.
+Using IT documentation Chrome extensions and tools makes documentation less tedious and time-consuming, lowering employees' resistance to creating documentation.

 An IT documentation software builds a centralized repository that includes a wide range of files, documents, source code, and other technical materials, along with specific details on how to use the software.
 Individuals can refer to the source materials whenever they feel stuck or need guidance—cutting down on the back and forth with managers and the time spent looking for files in different folders.